BambooBot-YT/Line-Up-Calculator/QUICKSTART.md

     git commit -am "Added new molly type"
     ```

-5. Once you are happy with your changes, push to a new branch on your forked repository e.g. `featurename-username` with `featurename` and `username` replaced.
+4. Once you are happy with your changes, push to a new branch on your forked repository (e.g. `featurename-username` with `featurename` and `username` replaced).
     ```sh
-    git branch -M featurename-username
+    git branch -m featurename-username
     git push origin featurename-username
     ```

-6. Make a [pull request](https://stackoverflow.com/questions/14680711/how-to-do-a-github-pull-request) merging your new branch back into the dev branch of the main repository
+> [!WARNING]
+> Never directly attempt to merge into `stable` it will be denied only core team members are allowed to update `stable`

+5. After pushing your changes to a new branch on your forked repository (e.g., `featurename-username`), you need to create a pull request to merge your changes back into the `dev` branch of the main repository.
+A pull request allows others to review your code and discuss any necessary changes before merging it into the main codebase.

+To create a pull request:
+  - Go to the GitHub page of your forked repository.
+  - Switch to the branch containing your changes.
+  - Click on the "Pull Request" button or navigate to the "Pull Requests" tab and click "New Pull Request."
+  - Choose the base branch (usually `dev`) and the branch containing your changes.
+  - Provide a clear title and description for your pull request, explaining the purpose of your changes.
+  - Review the changes and ensure all necessary files are included.
+  - Submit the pull request and wait for feedback from a core team member.

-7. ???
+6. ???
-9. Profit
+7. Profit

 ---